 Nowadays my son’s football coach doesn”t want him to play anything but football.
 My other son’s baseball coach doesn”t want him to play anything but baseball.
 And when it isn”t the official season to play, both coaches want my sons to go on off-season trips to play or enroll in off-season training and conditioning camps, which can be expensive.
 Consequently, they have missed out on a lot of fun playing all of the sports instead of just one.

 After finishing football season, I hurried to the gym to brush up on my basketball skills prior to tryouts.
 When basketball season was over, I rushed out to the track.
 It took a couple of weeks to condition the muscles that weren”t worked during basketball season.
-And when summer came, I picked up a baseball and got my arm in shape to throw the ball from catcher’s position to second base.
+And when summer came, I picked up a baseball and got my arm in shape to throw the ball from catcher’s online casino position to second base.

 Each season brought a new set of muscles to get in shape and often some temporary soreness to endure.
 I found that each sport required a different set of muscles.